bufbuild-ru/docs/blog/bufstream-jepsen-report/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Bufstream is the only cloud-native Kafka implementation validated by Jepsen"
-  tagline: "November 12, 2024"
 ---

+# Bufstream is the only cloud-native Kafka implementation validated by Jepsen

 > 🎯 If you'd rather go straight to the source, [click here for the full Jepsen report](https://jepsen.io/analyses/bufstream-0.1.0).